anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-nested.md

 * The `chr()` function goes in the opposite direction, converting an ASCII value to a string (e.g., `chr(97)` returns "a", `chr(122)` returns "z").
 * You may also find [this list of Python string methods](https://docs.python.org/3/library/stdtypes.html#string-methods) helpful for reference and section 9.9 of your textbook

+## Exercise 5
+Write another Python program that will *encrypt* a message for a user, so it will move every letter forward in the alphabet by 13.

 ## Exercise 6
-Write another Python program that will *encrypt* a message for a user, so it will move every letter forward in the alphabet by 13.

-## Exercise 7
 By this point, you have likely surmised that ROT-13 isn't a very secure method of encryption.
 One way we could improve it a bit would be to generalize it away from the number 13, allowing users to use any agreed upon number from 1-26.
 (This generalization is sometimes called the *Caesar cipher*.)

-Extend your program from Exercise 5 to take both a message and a rotation (an integer between -26 and 26) and then apply the rotation to the message.
+Extend your program from Exercise 4 to take both a message and a rotation (an integer between -26 and 26) and then apply the rotation to the message.
 Be careful to check for the need to rotate around to the other side in both directions.

+## Submission
+Submit your completed solutions for exercise 4-6 to Moodle for an extra engagement credit.

 ## Extra
 *Note: this part is much harder, but hopefully a fun extension!*